 What is Ichthyosis Vulgaris?

 Ichthyosis vulgaris is an inherited skin disorder that occurs when the skin can’t get rid of dead cells.
 As a result, these cells accumulate in the form of dry, thick scales on the skin’s surface.
 It is for this reason the condition is also called ‘fish scale disease’.

 Ichthyosis Vulgaris is a mild form of ichthyosis that is known to have over 20 varieties.
 According to Cleveland Clinic, 95% of people suffering from some form of ichthyosis are reported to have ichthyosis vulgaris.

 Ichthyosis Vulgaris is common during childhood, but adults can also experience this skin condition.

 What is Eczema?

-Eczema, a.k.a. ‘atopic dermatitis,’ is an inflammatory skin condition characterised by inflamed, itchy, patchy, cracked and rough skin.
-Eczema tends to appear in front of the neck, behind the knees or inside the elbows.
+Eczema, a.k.a. ‘atopic dermatitis,’ is an inflammatory skin condition characterized by inflamed, itchy, patchy, cracked and rough skin.
+Eczema tends to appear in front of the neck, behind the knees, or inside the elbows.

 What is Psoriasis?

-Psoriasis is an autoimmune disease characterised by raised and scaly patches, usually on the face, scalp and buttocks.
+Psoriasis is an autoimmune disease characterized by raised and scaly patches, usually on the face, scalp and buttocks.
 This skin disorder is more inflammatory than eczema.